iofoundry/ontology/supplychain/README.md

 =======
 Additional class diagrams can be found [here](https://oagiscore.atlassian.net/wiki/spaces/IOF/pages/4554031140/SCRO+Class+Diagrams).

-## Glossary of Terms
-[The glossary](https://htmlpreview.github.io/?https://github.com/InfoneerTXST/Glossary/blob/master/index.html) provides the natural language definitions of SCRO classes and properties

 ## Example Data in RDF
 This dataset represents a hypothetical supply chain as depicted in [this image](https://github.com/iofoundry/ontology/blob/SCRO-pre-vote-branch/supplychain/Documentation%20%26%20Resources/images/FORD-SupplyChain.png).
 The RDF dataset demonstrates how the class "Supply Chain Relationship' is used to represent the strucrue of a supply chain.
 - [RDF Dataset](https://github.com/iofoundry/ontology/tree/SCRO-pre-vote-branch/supplychain/data)

-## Current Outstanding Issues
-- Classifers are excluded from the first release.
-The plan is to reuse the identifer/classifers patterns provided by Commons Ontologies.
-However, since their adoption requires some architectural decisions at the core level, this release only includes a few classes related to identifiers.
-- Representation of various states of a shipment (delayed, delivered, etc) requires some temporal interval properties (based Allen's Inverval Algebra) which are currently missing.
-- The base ontology is large and can be split into several smaller ontologies.
-Once the geeral approach for using 'sub-topics' in IOF is further formalized, the based ontology will be re-architectured.

 ## Related Publications